neurodesk/neurodesk.github.io/content/en/developers/architecture/cvmfs/stratum1.md

 # check if automatic updates are downloaded and applied

 tmux new -s cvmfs
+# return to session: tmux a -t cvmfs

 sudo sed -i 's/Listen 80/Listen 127.0.0.1:8080/' /etc/httpd/conf/httpd.conf